je-castelan/Personal_Jupyter_Notes/README.md

 You can find the following notes

- - [Python](Python): Some miscellaneous functions abouut Python 3.
+ - [Python](Notes/Python): Some miscellaneous functions abouut Python 3.
- - [Algoritms](Algoritms): These notes are related from my course and exercise than you can find on my [Github proggramiming challenges](https://github.com/je-castelan/Algorithms_Python).
+ - [Algoritms](Notes/Algoritms): These notes are related from my course and exercise than you can find on my [Github proggramiming challenges](https://github.com/je-castelan/Algorithms_Python).
- - [Ingeniería datos](Ingenieria datos): These are notes of my [Platzi's data enginnering](https://github.com/je-castelan/Apuntes-Ingenieria_Datos_Python).
+ - [Ingenieria_datos](Notes/Ingenieria Datos): These are notes of my [Platzi's data enginnering](https://github.com/je-castelan/Apuntes-Ingenieria_Datos_Python).

 # Docker Jupyter